tkhamez/neucore/doc/documentation.md

 The "tracking" role is automatically added to or removed from the player when this configuration is changed or members are added or removed from these groups.

+## Mail Notifications

+### Invalid ESI Token

+A mail notification can be sent for accounts with characters with an invalid ESI token.

+This mail will only be sent once and only if one of the characters in the account is a member of an alliance that was previously configured.
+It will be sent to the main character, if any, or to one of the characters that have an invalid token.

 ## Console Application